Glycogen-rich clear cell carcinoma of the breast

 Glycogen-rich clear cell breast carcinoma is a rare neoplasm, which accounts for approximately 2% to 3% of all cases of breast cancers.

 These breast tumors have a distinct morphology quite distinct from the more common breast cancers.
-However, glycogen-rich clear cell carcinoma of the breast shares certain characteristics with clear cell carcinomas of the:-
+However, glycogen-rich clear cell cancer of the breast shares certain characteristics with clear cell carcinomas of the:-

 - salivary glands